Logo

 Gen H’s Income Booster mortgage works in the same way as Skipton’s Joint Borrower Sole Proprietor mortgage in that you'll add a loved one’s income to yours to boost your borrowing power.

-Another benefit of Gen H’s Income Booster is their ejector seat feature.
-This allows you to extend the mortgage term by removing your guarantors part way through so they don’t exceed the maximum age criteria.
-You can also choose to remove your guarantors earlier when you can afford the mortgage by yourself by remortgaging.
+Another benefit of Gen H’s Income Booster is its ejector seat feature.
+This allows you to extend the mortgage term by removing your guarantors partway through, so they don’t exceed the maximum age criteria.
+You can also choose to remove your guarantors earlier when you can afford the mortgage by yourself, by remortgaging.

 The Loughborough's Buy for Uni is a specialist mortgage designed for university students who want to purchase a home to live in, with help from their family.
 Your parents or grandparents will help you purchase the home, and then you will rent out the other rooms to friends or other students to cover the cost of the mortgage.
 This helps you avoid paying soaring rent prices, while also getting your foot on the property ladder.